aryaverma-01/github-demo/README.md

 # github-demo
-This is just a demo for git and github
+This is just a demo for git and github.